Orellanine: Toxicity

 Orellanine displays a wide spectrum of toxin effects in plants, animals, and microorganisms.
 Although the mechanism of toxicity of orellanine is not yet fully understood, it likely targets cellular processes found in both prokaryotes and eukaryotes.
 Orellanine has been found to inhibit the synthesis of biomolecules such as proteins, RNA, and DNA, and promote non-competitive inhibition of several enzymes such as alkaline phosphatase, γ-glutamyltransferase, and leucyl aminopeptidase.
 In addition, orellanine has also been shown to interfere with the production of adenosine triphosphatase.

 Orellanine is a bipyridine with positively charged nitrogen atoms, and chemically resembles the bipyridine herbicides paraquat and diquat.
 Like orellanine, paraquat and diquat are toxic not only to plants, but also to humans and livestock.
 Bipyridine compounds with charged nitrogen atoms disrupt important redox reactions in organisms, 'stealing' one or two electrons and sometimes passing the electrons along into other, often undesirable, redox reactions.
-The terminal products of these reactions can be harmful reactive oxygen species such as peroxide or superoxide ions, the latter of which are harmful to cells.
+The terminal products of these reactions can be harmful reactive oxygen species such as hydrogen peroxide.
 It is thought that orellanine produces oxidative stress in a similar manner to paraquat and diquat.

 In humans, a characteristic of poisoning by the nephrotoxin orellanine is the long latency; the first symptoms usually do not appear until 2–4 to 14 days after ingestion.
 The latent period decreases with the quantity of mushrooms consumed.
 The first symptoms of orellanine poisoning are similar to the common flu (nausea, vomiting, stomach pains, headaches, myalgia, etc.), these symptoms are followed by early stages of kidney failure (immense thirst, frequent urination, pain on and around the kidneys) and eventually decreased or nonexistent urine output and other symptoms of kidney failure occur.
 If left untreated death will follow.

 The of orellanine in mice is 12 to 20 mg per kg body weight; this is the dose which leads to death within two weeks.
 From cases of orellanine-related mushroom poisoning in humans it seems that the lethal dose for humans is considerably lower.